I joined Taylor English because of the many areas of practice and experience available at the firm for any business client.

 On an ongoing basis, Mr. Slaughter represents multiple small-to-midsized businesses on various corporate and business matters, including contract preparation and review, purchase and sales of divisions or entire businesses, debt financings, reorganizations and recapitalizations.
 He also prepares wills and trusts for clients whose businesses he represents.

-Prior to joining Taylor English, Mr. Slaughter was a partner at Slaughter & Virgin P.C., beginning in 1984.
+Prior to joining Taylor English, Mr. Slaughter was a partner at a law firm which he operated with Frank Virgin, beginning in 1984.
 He graduated from The University of Georgia with his JD, cum laude, in 1969, where he was the Editor-in-Chief of the Georgia Law Review.

 State Bar of Georgia, Corporate & Banking Law Sections, Chairman, 1984-1985